cap-tee/morello-baremetal-examples/README.md

 1. HelloWorld - Outputs "Hello World" to the console at EL3.
 2. MMUEL3 - Changes the MMU set up at EL3 for Morello.
 3. EL3ToEL1 - Changes Exception level to either EL1S or EL1N.
+4. EL3MMUToEL1MMU - Changes Exception level to either EL1S or EL1N and sets up the MMUs, and secure & non-secure memory regions.

 ### scripts